FusionAuth/fusionauth-site/site/_posts/2020-10-05-using-oauth-golang.md

 We are going to set up a development environment for go.
 You can skip this if you already have it set up.
 First, we need to download Go from its [official website](https://golang.org/).

 Let's walk before we run.
-Here's the the simplest Go project; not surprisingly this is the typical 'Hello World' program.
+Here's the simplest Go project; not surprisingly this is the typical 'Hello World' program.
 This is what it looks like:

 ```go
 package main